Doris Nolan: Personal life

-Knox's political activity caused him trouble during the Hollywood blacklist, and the couple moved to the UK so he could continue working.
-She stayed in the UK until her own death on July 29, 1998.
+They had a son, Andrew Joseph Knox, who became an actor and appeared in the sitcom Doctor on the Go.
+Andrew was briefly married to actress Imogen Hassall; he died by suicide in 1987.
+Alexander Knox's political activity caused him trouble during the Hollywood blacklist, and the couple moved to the UK so he could continue working.
+Nolan stayed in the UK until her own death on July 29, 1998.